solo-io/gloo/SECURITY_POLICY.md

 ### Gloo components
-When there is a critical bug or vulnerability in a Gloo component (`gloo`, `gateway`, `discovery`, `extauth`, `rate-limit`, or `observability`), the Solo.io team will prepare a fix for the master branch, and backport the fix to all supported stable release branches.
+When there is a critical bug or vulnerability in a Gloo component (`gloo`, `gateway`, `discovery`, `extauth`, `rate-limit`, or `observability`), the Solo.io team will prepare a fix for the main branch, and backport the fix to all supported stable release branches.

 Once all of these releases have been prepared and made available, then the Solo team will send notifications